 I love these!
 This is the same paczki dough as the jelly-filled “Polish Doughnuts.”
 The only difference is the filling.
 This version includes my recipe for homemade custard.

 This is simple Polish comfort food you can make in 20 minutes.
 Cabbage and onions are fried and mixed with egg noodles.
 Try my sauerkraut version.

-Traditional Polish pączki are fried but with my healthy recipe they are oven-baked, then filled with jam or my favorite: homemade custard.
-They are smaczny!
+Traditional Polish pączki are fried but with my healthy recipe they are oven-baked, then filled with jam.
+Try my other recipe with homemade custard filling.
+Both are smaczny!

 My mother, Zosia, taught me to make these delicate Polish Christmas cookies.
 They simply melt in your mouth and make a stunning presentation.